ViggoValfridsson/ComplaintTracker/README.md

 The app was created using a code-first approach.
 The app currently uses a local .mdf file but could easily be modified to utilize any Microsoft SQL Server.
 The application contains quite a few views and allows you to perform different CRUD operations on the 8 different tables.

+The repo contains a database with dummy data.
+If you wish to create your own database from the ground up check out the instructions on how to do this in the how to run section.

 If any of the tables are displaying incorrectly make sure your window is wide enough.

 ### **Main complaint view**